 A popular phrase used by skeptics is that "you can not prove a negative".
 The idea behind this phrase is that in the eyes of a believer in pseudo scientific concepts, the paranormal, cryptobiology or the like, it is often impossible to provide enough evidence of the absence of something to convince the believer beyond all doubt that "the something" does not exist.
 The phrase infers:-

 "you can not prove a negative proposition beyond all doubt to a true believer".

-In the context of the statement "you can not prove a negative" we are not inferring that you can't prove a negative equation and we are not concerned with observations that if you throw a double negative in front of a positive you can make any statement into a negative.
+In the context of the statement "you can not prove a negative" it is not being inferred that you can't prove a negative equation.
+Nor is it concerned with observations that if you throw in a double negative, you can make any positive statement appear to be a negative.
 For example, "the Earth is a spheroid" versus "the Earth is not not a spheroid".
 Simply expressing something the second way does not automatically make it a negative proposition.
 It is still a positive proposition because two negatives always cancel each other out.